manjula-dube/react-advanced-patterns/react-best-practices/README.md

 # <h1 id="why-did-you-update"> Get rid of unnecessary updates in React</h1>

-If you want to get rid of unnecessary rerenders and updates in Recact.
+If you want to get rid of unnecessary rerenders and updates in React.
 Try [why-did-you-update](https://github.com/maicki/why-did-you-update)

 Usage: